-Adults & Teens: Vote for our title
+Adults & Teens: Thanks for voting!

 Kids: Discover your superpower

 Everyone is a superhero during our upcoming summer library adventure, “Unmask!”
-Starting Thursday, June 4, through Friday, July 31, kids can sign up at any library location to challenge themselves with super activities, drop-in fun and plenty of reading to find new talents and abilities.
+Starting Thursday, June 4, through Friday, July 31, kids can sign up at any library location to challenge themselves with super activities, drop-in fun, and plenty of reading to find new talents and abilities.

 All summer long, families will find inspiring reading and viewing choices and entertaining events.
 We want to share our love of reading with you and encourage lifelong learning throughout our community with motivating experiences for all ages.